FOSTERING HOPE IN A WORLD OF WORRY AND ANXIETY

 4. Personal Attributes

-The most important personal attributes to have through a crisis are determination, courage and serenity.
-Whether we are living with multiple sclerosis or recovering from a stroke or living with some other illness, or having to change our plans for the future these attributes will help us cope as best we can.
-It is something of a mystery how other people's prayers and presence impart to another person new strength so that resources of determination, courage and serenity do not fail, but in practice it can and does happen.
+The most important personal attributes to have through a crisis are determination, patience, courage and serenity.
+Whether we are living with multiple sclerosis or recovering from a stroke or living with some other illness, or having to change our plans for the future, these attributes will help us cope as best we can.
+It is something of a mystery how other people's prayers and presence impart to another person new strength, so that resources of determination, patience, courage and serenity do not fail, but in practice it can and does happen.

 Humour allows a sense of the ridiculous to lighten the load.
 Laughter can strengthen bonds, ease tensions, make the unbearable seem bearable.
 Light-heartedness, by dispelling some of the gloom and despair, can lift our spirits fostering and fanning the flames of hope.